Christoph16478/iq/iq_java.md

 ----

-**Identify the output of the below java program and Justify your answer.**
+**Identify the output of the below java program and Justify your answer?**

 ```java
 class Main {